uswds/uswds-site/pages/design-principles/design-principles.md

 - How and where were are your findings being documented?

 ### Practical Actions
+The following are practical actions you can take:

 - **Start early.** Early in the project, spend time with current and prospective users to better understand their perspective and the context of the problem.
 - **Use a range of methods.** Use a range of qualitative and quantitative research methods (such as [18F Methods](https://methods.18f.gov/)) to determine people’s goals, needs, and behaviors.